Cardiomyopathic Lentiginosis Overview

 Noonan syndrome with multiple lentigines is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the condition.
 Some affected people inherit the variation from one affected parent.
 Other cases result from new variants in the gene and occur in people with no history of the condition in their family.

-Bruce Gelb is a Pediatrics specialist and a Pediatric Cardiologist in New York, New York.
-Gelb has been practicing medicine for over 39 years and is rated as an Elite expert by MediFind in the treatment of Cardiomyopathic Lentiginosis.
-He is also highly rated in 18 other conditions, according to our data.
-His top areas of expertise are RASopathies, Noonan Syndrome, Congenital Heart Disease (CHD), Cardiomyopathic Lentiginosis, and Heart Transplant.
-He is licensed to treat patients in New York.
-Gelb is currently accepting new patients.
+Bruce Gelb is a Pediatric Cardiologist and a Pediatrics provider in New York, New York.
+Dr. Gelb is rated as an Elite provider by MediFind in the treatment of Cardiomyopathic Lentiginosis.
+His top areas of expertise are RASopathies, Congenital Heart Disease (CHD), Cardiomyopathic Lentiginosis, Noonan Syndrome, and Heart Transplant.

 Summary: The RASopathies are a group of developmental disorders caused by genetic changes in the genes that compose the Ras/mitogen activated protein kinase (MAPK) pathway.
 New RASopathies are being diagnosed frequently.
 This pathway is essential in the regulation of the cell cycle and the determination of cell function.
 Thus, appropriate function of this pathway is critical to normal development.
 Each syn...